jeffnst/Codeigniter-Bundle/README.md

 ## Why should I use Bundles?

-Every Codeigniter proyect development process starts slow because there is so much configuration to do before you can start writing the actual code.
+Every Codeigniter project development process starts slow because there is so much configuration to do before you can start writing the actual code.

 Here's a list of key advantages: